-(e) Documentary evidence in the form of original invoices and receipts must be provided for the acquittal of all advances.
+- (i) any expenses or time occupied on matters other than Council business: - (ii) meal claims where meals are provided at a conference. - (e) Documentary evidence in the form of original invoices and receipts must be provided for the acquittal of all advances.
 All advances must be acquitted within one week of the Elected Member returning to Perth.
 Amounts not acquitted shall be refunded to the City.

-(78) Public Service Commission Allowance
+(78) Public sService Commission Allowance